Have you heard the story of how the United States Air Force originally botched the cockpit in their planes?

 Thankfully, one 23-year-old analyst — Lt.
 Gilbert S. Daniels — had some experience in measuring the human body and had a theory: perhaps there was no average pilot size.

 To test his hypothesis, Daniels looked at the 10 most relevant physical dimensions of pilots from the study and created an “average pilot” based on the middle 30% range of the dimensions.
-Per Daniels’ analysis, the “average pilot” ranged in height from 5’7″ to 5’11”.
-Daniels then looked at the entire pool of 4,063 pilots and tried to match individual pilots to his “average pilot.”
+Per Daniels’ analysis, the resulting “average pilot” ranged in height from 5’7″ to 5’11”.
+With this range in hand, Daniels then looked at the entire pool of 4,063 pilots and tried to match individual pilots to his “average pilot.”

 Armed with this insight the Air Force radically changed their design philosophy: